Clemson-Hack-a-Thon-2018/SWAY/README.md

     pod install
     ```
 * ### <b>Step 7:</b> Ensure AirTime Compiles
-    * Open up the AirTime.xcworkspace file
+    * Open up the sway.xcworkspace file
     * Select a simulator or device that runs an iPhone and Apple Watch together
     * Press the play button to run AirTime